ghc/ghc/docs/users_guide/ghci.rst

     If omitted, ⟨n⟩ and ⟨m⟩ default to the first or last available completion candidate respectively.
-If there are less candidates than requested via the range argument, ⟨n⟩ and ⟨m⟩ are implicitly capped to the number of available completition candidates.
+If there are less candidates than requested via the range argument, ⟨n⟩ and ⟨m⟩ are implicitly capped to the number of available completion candidates.

     The output of :ghci-cmd:`:complete` begins with a header line containing three space-delimited fields: